hackclub/hackclub/workshops/line_following_robot/README.md

   mySerial.println("hello");

-  // initialize all the motor driver input pins as outuput in HIGH state. pinMode(M1A, OUTPUT);
+  // initialize all the motor driver input pins as output in HIGH state. pinMode(M1A, OUTPUT);
   pinMode(M1B, OUTPUT);
   pinMode(M2A, OUTPUT);